focalfocal/museum-card-system-demo/README.md

 ### Django 3.1 / Python 3.8 / Bootstrap 4.5 / Cloudinary
 (focus on the back-end; front-end not polished)

+    - Demo site implemented on Heroku with PostgreSQL DB and Cloudinary.

     - User-uploaded images (media) handled by Cloudinary.
 Static images handled by Whitenoise.

     - Secret keys based on environment variables for safe deployment.

-    - Demo site implemented on Heroku with PostgreSQL DB and Cloudinary.
+    - Bilingual website (English/Spanish)